A Guide to Marketing Project Management

 Stage #3: Implement

 This is the stage where you get the ball rolling.
-During this time, the team members leading the project will be responsible for the entire team’s task management—from tracking and reporting on progress, creating new tasks, and removing bottlenecks that prevent tasks from getting done.
+During this time, the team members leading the project will be responsible for the entire team’s task management—from tracking and reporting on progress, creating new tasks, and removing bottlenecks that prevent these tasks from getting done.

 How to put project plan implementation into action.